 3. Articulate how you can help

-Too many people at this point use their newly acquired knowledge to point out to the chair/principle, the challenges their business faces.
-This won’t work.
+Too many people at this point use their newly acquired knowledge to point out to the chair/principal/CEO the challenges their business faces.
+This never works and is counterproductive.
 They already know what they are.
-Instead, you must offer solutions and take a “how you can help approach”.
+They know what challenges they face.
+They don’t need to be reminded.
+Instead, you must offer solutions.
+Solutions that only you and your skills and experience offer.

 4. Approach the right person

-In most cases, it should be the Chair because, as the ultimate decision-maker, sooner or later you are going to have to speak with them.
+In most cases, it should be the Chair because, as the ultimate decision-maker, sooner or later, you are going to have to speak with them.
 In other cases, particularly if the organisation does not have an active or known board, the CEO will be most appropriate.
+But before you do that, read again Step 2 above.

 5. What to say & how

 Most initial introductions will occur via LinkedIn or email.
-In these cases, use a summary of your research, what you have discovered and the people you have spoken to, to start your introduction.
+In these cases, summarise your research, what you have discovered and the people you have spoken to when starting your introduction.
 Then provide a summary of your background and your board pitch.
 Then, finally, define how specifically you might be able to help and offer the opportunity to speak further.
+Having said that, I have a very successful client who writes paper letters to the Chairs of companies he wants to be appointed to.
+In the digital age, it has proven to be a ‘cut through’ approach.

-Mastering the direct approach and establishing an extensive target list is something the was cover extensively in our Board Appointment Traning Series.
-The 18-module online training series is exclusive to our Executive Members.
+Establishing an extensive list of target organisations and mastering the direct approach to a board appointment is something I cover extensively in my Board Appointment Training Series.
+The 18-module online training series has helped many gain a board appointment and is exclusive to our Executive Members.

 About the Author